-Our Korean lawyers at our law firm in Korea receive numerous emails requesting our services in assisting with either legalization of a Korean translation for use in court, authentication, notarization or apostille of a Korean, Chinese, American, British, French, German, Russian or other country document for either use in Korea or use in another country.
+Our Korean lawyers at our law firm in Korea receive numerous emails requesting our services in assisting with either legalization of a Korean translation for use in court, authentication, notarization, or apostille of a Korean, Chinese, American, British, French, German, Russian or other country document for either use in Korea or use in another country.

-Usually the party contacting us believes that we can just stamp the document and the matter is complete.
+Usually, the party contacting us believes that we can just stamp the document and the matter is complete.
 We wish things were so easy.

 Often getting documents recognized by a Korean government entity or recognized by a foreign government entity requires much more than a mere stamp and prayer.
-Normally, it requires one of our Korean attorneys or Korean speaking international attorneys or staff to understand the specific intended use of the document and requires this individual to contact the respective government entity that shall require the document.
+Normally, it requires one of our Korean attorneys or Korean-speaking international attorneys or staff to understand the specific intended use of the document and requires this individual to contact the respective government entity that shall require the document.
 In many cases, the document that is believed necessary is not the only document necessary.

-Sean Hayes may be contacted at: SeanHayes@ipglegal.com.
-Sean is the first non-Korean attorney to have worked for the Korean court system (Constitutional Court of Korea) and one of the first non-Koreans to be a regular member of a Korean law faculty.
-Sean is ranked, by AsiaLaw for Korea, as one of only two non-Korean lawyers as a Top Attorney.
-Sean is known for his proactive New York-style street-smart advice and his aggressive and non-conflicted advocacy.
-Sean works with some of the leading retired judges, prosecutors and former government officials in Korea.
+Sean’s profile may be found at: Sean C. Hayes.
+Sean Hayes is the first non-Korean attorney to have worked for the Korean court system (Constitutional Court of Korea) and one of the first non-Koreans to be a regular member of a Korean law faculty.
+Sean is ranked, for Korea, as one of only two non-Korean lawyers as a Top Attorney by AsiaLaw, and IPG Legal is consistently ranked Top Dispute Resolution Law for our litigation services.

 - Wills, Trusts, Pre-Nuptial Agreements, Living Wills, and Power of Attorneys in Korea

 - Hiring a Korean Independent Contractor for Work in Korea

 - Material Omissions in Korean Franchise Disclosure Documents in South Korea